 Given how many courgettes there have been this year, I was a little disappointed regarding my options.
 I suspect the dry weather has paused fruiting on some of the plants.
 Ah well, knowing that uniformity wins points, I’ve had to go for 2 biggies and a small one.

 French beans, on the other hand, are looking rather good.
 I went for uniform length, and plumpness.
 Not perfect, but I’m fairly happy with this lot.

 Tomatoes have fruited early and are looking gorgeous, leaving me quietly confident.
 There are two classes: ‘3 tomatoes’ and ‘5 cherry tomatoes’, I’m going for both, with aurora and chocolate cherry.

 On the fruit side, there isn’t much left.
 Strawbs are long-gone.
 Autumn raspberries appear to be taking a little rest.
 After picking a few white currants and red currents, the blackbirds got in and scoffed the rest. but they didn’t get into the blackcurrent net, and some have been shaded enough to last until now.
 Quite pleased!

 Finally, sharing the net were my 3 gooseberry bushes.
 One has had a rough summer.
 The red on produced huge numbers of fruit, but rather small.
 My last bush has delivered plump, juicy, sweet fruit.
 I hope the judges like them too.

-That’s my #SixonSaturday for this week.
-Stay safe, and don’t forget to follow the crowd on twitter and via the web from links to the originator of #SixonSaturday, the Propagator himself.
+That’s my #SixonSaturday this week.
+Wish me luck, I’ll be heading down to the hall later to bask in veg-winning glory.
+Stay safe, take care out there, and don’t forget to follow the crowd on twitter and via the web from links to the originator of #SixonSaturday, the Propagator himself.